 While these tips may seem obvious, they can be easy for beginners to overlook.
 In this article, I will share 25 essential grilling tips that experts use!

-Whether you have a gas grill or charcoal, the first step is always to clean your grill before use.
+Whether you have a gas grill or charcoal grill, the first step is always to clean your grill before use.
 This removes any residue that may be left from previous grilling sessions and ensures proper cooking of food.

-Rinse with water and scrub it down, including around vents where they meet the base so there are no pockets for grease to accumulate in.
+Rinse the grill grates with water and scrub them down, including around vents where they meet the base so there are no pockets for grease to accumulate in.

-After the grill is preheated, it should be safe to place your food on.
+After the grill is preheated, it should be safe to start cooking food.
 Grilling experts say that you shouldn’t move the meat around too much or touch it with a fork as this can cause flare-ups and make cooking more difficult.

 Use tongs if you need to turn food over for even grilling, but only rotate in one direction to avoid damaging the food.